bhoover10001/bhoover10001.github.io/_posts/2014-11-22-Notes-from-process-model-analysis.md

 date: 11-Nov-2014
 vocabulary:
   - term: Petri-Net
-    definition: A network of something
+    definition: One version of a way to document a process model
   - term: control-flow
     definition: Something moving from here to there
   - term: k-bounded